Nominations open

 FLUG Webinar Series January 2025

 Weekly throughout January 2025 FLUG will be running a webinar series covering a range of topical issues related to the use of fluoroscopy in medicine.
 Attendance is free, though there will be a small charge for a certificate of attendance if required.
 Thursday 9th January – 14:00 UTC+0 Staff Radiation Safety: Balancing radiation & non-radiation risksProfessor Steve Balter[Professor of Clinical Radiology, Columbia University Medical School, NewYork City] Register now Thursday 16th January – 14:00 UTC+0 Results from the BSIR survey of UK Interventional Radiology radiationprotection practiceDr.
-Bella Hausen[Consultant Interventional Radiologist, Lancashire Teaching Hospitals] Register now Thursday 23th January – 14:00 UTC+0 1.Radiographer advanced practice in Uroradiology interventionsObinna Nwankwo[Advanced Uroradiology Practitioner, Interventional Radiology Theatres,Nottingham University Hospitals]2.Nottingham’s vascular access service: an evolutionKimberley Croome[Advanced Radiology Vascular Practitioner, Interventional RadiologyTheatres, Nottingham University Hospitals] Register now ...
+Bella Hausen[Consultant Interventional Radiologist, Lancashire Teaching Hospitals] Register now POSTPONED Thursday 23th January – 14:00 UTC+0 This webinar has been postponed.
+Further details to follow.
+1.Radiographer advanced practice in Uroradiology interventionsObinna Nwankwo[Advanced Uroradiology Practitioner, Interventional Radiology Theatres,Nottingham University Hospitals]2.Nottingham’s vascular access service: an evolutionKimberley Croome[Advanced Radiology Vascular Practitioner, Interventional RadiologyTheatres, Nottingham University Hospitals] ...

 Read More